Building the “new normal” of modern finance to achieve net-zero

 Here are our key takeaways from the conference:

-Find out more about edie Sustainable Investment Conference 2021 here.
+Find out more about the Sustainable Investment Conference 2021 here.

 If you liked this summary and want to stay up to date with other events, news and updates in sustainability, subscribe to our weekly blog.